-With the festive season just around the corner, and 2018 steadily approaching, it’s fair to say we are all looking forward to a well-deserved break and a little fun and frivolity during the holiday season.
+With the festive season in full swing, and 2019 steadily approaching, it’s fair to say we are all looking forward to a well-deserved break with plenty of fun and frivolity during the holiday season.

-To help keep you, your home and your business safe, we’ve compiled our ‘12 Tips of Christmas’ – to help you enjoy a fiasco-free holiday!
+To help keep you, your home and your business safe, we’ve compiled our ‘12 Tips of Christmas’ – to ensure you enjoy a fiasco-free holiday!

 Ensure you’ve turned off water taps to your dishwasher and washing machine just in case a washer or hose breaks while you’re away.
 Similarly, unplug any non-essential electrical items to ensure they don’t become damaged in the event of a power surge.

 Consider converting old incandescent Christmas lights to LED bulbs.
-LEDs can help you save electricity, but more importantly, they expel little to no heat when in use, significantly reducing the fire risk.
+LEDs can help you save electricity, but more importantly, they expel little to no heat when in use.
+This can significantly reduce the fire risk.

-Several people were injured earlier this year when a BBQ gas cylinder sparked a fire at a Melbourne apartment building.
+Across the summer months in Melbourne, there is a serious gas BBQ fire on average once per day.
+This is often accompanied by property loss and injury.
+Know the drill before you grill!
 Before using your BBQ, check for any gas leaks and ensure that the fittings and hoses are in perfect working order before you fire up the grill.

 It’s very important to keep your broker and / or insurance company updated with any changes to your insurable items.
-After Christmas it would wise take stock and update your contents insurance policy to account for any new and valuable items you may have received as gifts e.g. jewellery, electronics, artworks etc.
+After Christmas it would be wise to take stock and update your contents insurance policy to account for any new and valuable items you may have received as a gift e.g. jewellery, electronics, artwork etc.

 TIP: Insure valuable Christmas presents before they’re opened!

-Should you purchase any valuable items as Christmas presents, ensure they’re added to your Contents Insurance policy the moment you get them home.
-This will help ensure they are insured against unexpected events like fire or theft.
+Should you purchase any valuable items as Christmas presents, make sure they’re added to your Contents Insurance policy the moment you get them home.
+This will help ensure they are protected against unexpected events like fire or theft.